EmpowerPlastic/empowerchain/docs/introduction/tokenomics.md

 # Tokenomics

-This page will go through the two key parts of the EmpowerChain tokenomics: the token distribution and the token economics (how the chain will make money).
+This page will go through the two key parts of the EmpowerChain tokenomics: the token distribution, token emission and the token economics (how the chain will make money).

 ## Initial Token Distribution
 At launch, the EmpowerChain will have a total supply of 200,000,000 $MPWR tokens,